jguix/Cordova-FeatherEditor/README.md

     android:smallScreens="true"

-Check that the following property is set in the <Application> tag
+Check that the following property is set in the < Application > tag

     android:name="com.jguix.cordova.FeatherApplication"

-Add a provider inside the < Application > tag
+Check that the following provider is added inside the < Application > tag

     <provider
             android:name="com.aviary.android.feather.sdk.internal.cds.AviaryCdsProvider"